revoxhere/duino-coin/index.md

 ### Duino coin is an innovative "cryptocurrency" project that can be mined using Arduino (or other AVR) boards (processors).

 ***

+## 18.08.2019: Planned (temporary) server shutdown
+Due to many changes, official servers will be offline for a few days.<br>
+We need to fix and change many things so this may take some time. <br>
+When we'll be done, you will be notified by a new release, blog post and readme file changes. <br>

+***

 ## 17.08.2019: Quick status update
 Welcome back! <br>
 Sorry for inactivity, I was on a little vacation. <br>